kj415j45/kj415j45/README.md

 **Want to know more?
 Join my telegram channel [@kjMerge](https://t.me/kjMerge) now.**

-## Do you play games? 🎮

-Sure!
-I usually spend my free time on playing games, don't be hesitated to add me on [Steam](https://steamcommunity.com/id/kj415j45) and [osu!](https://osu.ppy.sh/users/kj415j45).
-By the way, I don't have any game console so you may not find me on their platforms :<

-Most played online games:
-- osu!
-(Tablet + Keyboard)
-- Destiny 2 (Warlock)
-- Apex Legends (Crypto)
-- Monster Hunter: World (Gunlance)

-Other games recommend:
-- 時計仕掛けのレイライン (A Clockwork Ley-Line)
-- 黄昏のシンセミア
-- セヴンデイズ あなたとすごす七日間 (Seven Days With You: the Most Precious Memory in Our Lives)

-## What do you do except playing games? 📝
+## What did you do? 📝

 I have a toy-level project [kjBot](https://github.com/kjBot-Dev) written in php.

 Beyond that it's translating, especially for indie free softwares (or games).
 There's no much money for me to sponsor the developers, but helping them bring these to more users/players is the best I can do.
 It also improve my skills so I'm enjoying this very much.

-Here's a list of softwares/games that I joined translation team: (Don't mind me advertising them 😉)
+Here's a list of softwares/games that I joined the translation team:
 - 🎮[ppy - osu!](https://osu.ppy.sh/)
 - 🎮[Dan Vogt - DATA WING](http://www.danvogt.info/)
 - 🛠[João Paulo - Little Light](https://github.com/LittleLightForDestiny/littlelight)